 Mental health problems like anxiety and depression

-Although a blood test can diagnose HIV and AIDS, a number of other diagnostic tests are needed to look at the different parts of the nervous system and diagnose neurological problems.
+While a blood test can diagnose HIV and AIDS, a number of other tests are needed to look at the different parts of the nervous system and diagnose neurological problems.
 Tests often include:

-An electromyography to measure the electrical activity of the muscles and nerves
+An electromyography and nerve conduction study to measure the electrical activity of the muscles and nerves.

-Biopsy to analyze a sample of tissues and to help identify tumors in the brain or inflammation in the muscles
+Biopsy to analyze a sample of tissues and to help find tumors in the brain or inflammation in the muscles.

-Magnetic resonance imaging, which uses radio waves and powerful magnets to image the brain structures.
-This is the most powerful conventional imaging tool and can detect brain inflammation, many infections, tumors, strokes, and tissue destruction within the brain and spinal cord.
+Magnetic resonance imaging (MRI), which uses radio waves and strong magnets to image the brain structures.
+This is the most powerful conventional imaging tool.
+It can spot brain inflammation, many infections, tumors, strokes, and tissue destruction within the brain and spinal cord.

-Sample of cerebrospinal fluid to look for infections, bleeding, or other abnormalities affecting the spinal cord or brain
+Sample of cerebrospinal fluid to look for infections, bleeding, or other problems affecting the spinal cord or brain.

-CT scan, which uses X-rays to reconstruct a 3-D image of the brain.
-This test is faster and less expensive, but provides less detail than an MRI scan.
+CT scan, which uses X-rays to reconstruct a 3-D picture of the brain.
+This test is faster and less expensive.
+But it gives less detail than an MRI scan.

 Antiretroviral medicines are used to stop HIV from replicating and spreading throughout the body.
-They are also used to help reduce the risk that it will cause damage to the nervous system.
+They are also used to help lower the risk that it will cause damage to the nervous system.

 Specific neurological conditions and complications are treated differently.
-Cancer may be treated with chemotherapy and radiation, and bacterial infections need antibiotics.
-Certain medicines may help manage viral infections, and medicines to manage pain can help to ease nerve pain.
-Counseling and medicines, including antidepressants, may be used to manage some of the psychological conditions associated with HIV.
+Cancer may be treated with chemotherapy and radiation.
+Bacterial infections need antibiotics.
+Certain medicines may help with viral infections or nerve pain.
+Counseling and medicines, including antidepressants, may be used to handle some of the mental health problems linked to HIV.

-Following all of your healthcare provider's recommendations, especially taking all antiretroviral medicines exactly as prescribed, can help control HIV and prevent its progression.
-Suppressing the virus with medicines can help prevent damage to the body, including nervous system damage and neurological complications.
+Following all of your healthcare provider's recommendations, especially taking all antiretroviral medicines exactly as told, can help control HIV and prevent it from getting worse.
+Suppressing the virus with medicines can help prevent damage to the body, including nervous system damage and neurological problems.

 The University of Chicago Medicine